TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 Feel free to copy this code in the console and experiment with it!
 If you're inclined, perhaps you could create a method to change the color of the light, as if it's one of those fancy RGB LEDs those gamer nerds and keyboard enthusiasts seem to like so much.

-Moving past physical objects, we could also try to describe something like a game as an object.
+Moving past physical items, we could also try to describe something a little bit more abstract like a game as an object.
 Since we've already explored Rock Paper Scissors in Foundations, let's use that as an example.

 A rock paper scissors game might involve a couple basic things: